 - All of the Above???

 When you are thinking big picture, it’s important to make hard decisions today so you can have an easy life tomorrow.
 You can NOT be in the dark with where your money is going.
 Know how much your spouse makes and know how it’s spent.
 No private credit cards, full disclosure.

-Side Note: Once you have kids it’s important to remember that a maternity leave, cutting back on hours to breastfeed or watch the kids instead of sending them to daycare can make a huge impact on a women’s income.
-These are all important things to keep in mind.
-If Mr. Miser would have said I make more money so my allowance should be more, I would have went ballistic.
-(I went part-time for a short period of time so my contribution financially dropped considerably but I actually worked more hours everyday between work and motherhood.
+Side Note: Once you have kids it’s important to recognize that a woman’s salary can take a huge hit.
+Maternity leave, cutting back on hours to breastfeed or watch the kids instead of sending them to daycare can make a huge impact.
+These are all important things to keep in mind when arranging your financial plan with your spouse.
+If Mr. Miser would have said I make more money, so my allowance should be more, I would have went ballistic.
+(I went part-time for a short period of time so my financial contribution dropped considerably but I actually worked more hours every day between work, making milk and motherhood.